How do I know if Suboxone is right for me?

 What is the cost of Suboxone treatment?

-Because treatment at Discovery House Comprehensive Treatment Centers of Rhode Island is customized to meet the individual requirements of each patient, the cost of care will fluctuate from patient-to-patient.
+Because treatment at Rhode Island Comprehensive Treatment Centers is customized to meet the individual requirements of each patient, the cost of care will fluctuate from patient-to-patient.
 To learn more about cost of care based upon your individual treatment goals, please contact a member of our intake team today.